Released May 1972

 Billy Preston brings his golden gospel keyboards on the overdubs to ‘Shine a Light,’ a beautiful song about Brian Jones, following the dark circumstances surrounding his exit from the band and from this earth.
 Jagger calls him “My sweet honey love.”

 There are songs about two sweet girls.
-Jagger also calls ‘Sweet Virginia’ “honey child” in this album highlight – a muddy, bluesy tune with an unconventional line for a country song, “And I hid the speed inside my shoe.”
+Jagger also calls ‘Sweet Virginia’ “honey child” in this album highlight – a muddy, bluesy tune with an unconventional line (in reference to drug trafficking) for a country song, “And I hid the speed inside my shoe.”
 This prefaces ‘Far Away Eyes’ (Some Girls, 1978).
+The title references the Mamie Smith recording ‘Sweet Virginia Blues.’
+According to Keith, it was held over from Sticky Fingers.
 ‘Sweet Black Angel’ is a tribute to activist Angela Davis.
 John Lennon and Yoko Ono included a song (‘Angela’) about her on their 1972 album Some Time in New York City.

 Angela Davis is an American counterculture activist, feminist and was Black Panther party member.
 She was a philosophy professor at UCLA.
 Angela was jailed in 1970 facing murder charges involving guns that she owned.
 She was acquitted of all charges in June.
 Prior to her arrest in 1970, Davis was the third woman ever to be listed on the FBI’s Most Wanted list.
 Bob Dylan’s 1971 song ‘George Jackson’ is about Angela’s boyfriend, who was shot and killed by guards at San Quentin prison in August ’71 when he attempted a prison escape.
 This incident indirectly sparked the riots at Attica State prison.
 Angela continues her work today as a lecturer and activist.